johnb30/timesheet/README.md

 ###Install

 1. `git clone` the repo or download the zip file
-2. `pip install -e /path/to/repo`
+2. `pip install /path/to/repo`

 This will install the module with a command-line hook.
+The hook works within a virtual environment for me.
+YMMV.

 ###Usage